Get Your International Drivers License for $49

 Also known as the “Venice of the North,” St. Petersburg is a port city that is popular for its canals, where you can take a boat cruise to observe the magnificence of the city.
 It is a location that is covered by many museums, churches, restaurants, and amusement parks, thus making it a fitting location for people of different ages and interests.
 One popular destination in this area is the Faberge Museum, which crafts and displays the popular and very expensive Faberge eggs.

 Most Important Driving Rules

-When visiting any foreign country, you should be knowledgeable of the basic driving rules and regulations to avoid the possibility of fines and penalties.
+When visiting any foreign country, you should be knowledgeable of the basic driving rules, road safety, and regulations to avoid the possibility of fines and penalties.
 Most countries, more or less, share the same road rules and regulations.
 However, taking the time to learn about their driving laws can significantly make your travel more manageable.
-For this reason, when you are in this country, it is crucial to instill in your mind the basic living and driving laws of Russia.
-For starters, check if an International Driver’s License in Russia is enough to allow you to operate a car.

 Seat Belt Laws in Russia

-A typical Russian driver knows how dangerous it is to drive in the country.
-That's why it's one of the issues that consistently crosses the psyches of new travelers.
 Wearing seat belts is mandatory when driving in Russia.
 It is furthermore compulsory that all vehicle seats have their own safety belts to oblige each and every passenger to wear them.
-In case a medical affliction stops you from wearing a safety strap, you ought to consult a clinical specialist and ask for a medical certificate that you can show enforcers.
+In case a medical affliction stops you from wearing a seat belt, you ought to consult a clinical specialist and ask for a medical certificate that you can show to traffic police.